BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than 4500 building and construction related expert designations, the Campbelltown, Pennsylvania Construction Expert Directory delivers a superior construction and design expert support solution to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
-BHA provides construction related consulting and expert witness support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-In connection with in house assets which include registered architects, professional engineers, licensed general and specialty contractors, the firm brings national experience and local capabilities to Campbelltown and the surrounding areas.
+Through over 4500 engineering, construction, and builders standard of care related expert designations, the Campbelltown, Pennsylvania Construction Expert Directory delivers a comprehensive construction and design expert support solution to developers, risk managers, and construction claims professionals concerned with construction defect, scheduling, and delay claims.
+BHA provides construction related litigation support and expert consulting services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing in house resources which comprise construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the construction experts group brings specialized experience and local capabilities to Campbelltown and the surrounding areas.

 Construction Expert Witness News & Info